kej715/DtCyber/NOS2.8.7/README.md

 | Windows:     | `copy ..\dtcyber dtcyber`                      |
 |              | `expect first-install.exp`                     |

-After step 2 has completed, NOS 2.8.7 is fully installed and ready to use.
+After `first-install.exp` completes, NOS 2.8.7 is fully installed and ready to use.
 Enter the following command to restart *DtCyber* and bring up the freshly installed operating system.
 This is the usual way to start *DtCyber* after the initial installation of NOS 2.8.7.
 The system should deadstart as it did during the initial installation.
 However, it should start the **NAM** (Network Access Method) and **IAF** (InterActive Facility) subsystems automatically too.

 | OS           | Command           |
 |--------------|-------------------|